 liver or kidney disease;

-This medicine can harm an unborn baby.
-Tell your doctor if you are pregnant.
-If you use hydrocodone while you are pregnant, your baby could become dependent on the drug.
+If you are pregnant, you should not take this medicine unless your doctor tells you to.
+Taking an NSAID during the last 20 weeks of pregnancy can cause serious problems in the unborn baby and possible complications with your pregnancy.
+If you take opioid medicine while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.

 What happens if I miss a dose?

 Since Ibudone is used for pain, you are not likely to miss a dose.
 Skip any missed dose if it is almost time for your next dose.
 Do not use two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose can be fatal, especially in a child or other person using the medicine without a prescription.
 Overdose symptoms may include black or bloody stools, coughing up blood, severe drowsiness, pinpoint pupils, slow breathing, or no breathing.

 Your doctor may recommend you get naloxone (a medicine to reverse an opioid overdose) and keep it with you at all times.
 A person caring for you can give the naloxone if you stop breathing or don't wake up.
 Your caregiver must still get emergency medical help and may need to perform CPR (cardiopulmonary resuscitation) on you while waiting for help to arrive.

 Anyone can buy naloxone from a pharmacy or local health department.
 Make sure any person caring for you knows where you keep naloxone and how to use it.

 What should I avoid while taking Ibudone?